agarsev/quevedo/NOTES.md

 - Remember: images need to be 3 channel
 - To add languages for the web, copy and edit a file in `/quevedo/web/static/i18n`
+- For classify, if a tag is missing, the grapheme is ignored (this is intentional, but maybe there should be a warning somewhere)

 # -- NEXT --

 - [X] Rename symbol to grapheme, transcription to logogram
 - [X] logo_path -> logogram_path
+- [X] Order of elements in list is wrong (alphabetic instead of number-based)
+- [X] Show number of each element in element list eg: 1: traducción
+- [ ] Estadísticas del corpus (freq. etiquetas, count, etc.)
+- [ ] Unique identifiers instead of labels for CNN (yolo might need this too)

 ## Test new logogram / grapheme arch